Continuous Chain of Thought Enables Parallel Exploration and Reasoning: CSFT: A Supervised Training Method for CoT2

-\textbf{Inference.} At inference time, the model does not rely on the ground‐truth distributions $\alb_t^{*}$.
-Instead, at each continuous step $t < m$, the model autoregressively uses its own output distribution $\alb_t$ by converting that distribution to a continuous token $\z_t = \Eb^\top \alb_t$ and adds it to the prefix for the prediction in the next step.
-At the final step, the model generates a discrete sample from $\alb_m = \Lm_\theta(\cdot \mid \z_{<m},\X)$.
+\textbf{Inference.} At inference, the model does not rely on the ground‐truth distributions $\alb_t^{*}$.
+Instead, at each continuous step $t < m$, it autoregressively produces the output distribution $\alb_t$, converts it to a continuous token $\z_t = \Eb^\top \alb_t$, and appends $\z_t$ to the prefix for the next prediction.
+In the final step, the model samples a discrete token from $\alb_m = \Lm_\theta(\cdot \mid \z_{<m},\X)$.

-\textbf{Discrete baseline.} In this case, we use teacher-forced training where the next token prediction is performed conditioned on the previous ground‐truth tokens with standard cross-entropy loss.
+\textbf{Baselines.} Our first baseline is discrete CoT, which uses teacher-forced training where the next token prediction is performed conditioned on the previous ground‐truth tokens with standard cross-entropy loss.
 Discrete baseline enforces $\z_t^*$ to be a token in vocabulary $\{\eb_1,\dots,\eb_v\}$, which means that it is a special case of CSFT where the $\alb_t^*$ are one-hot vectors rather than an arbitrary element of $\Delta^{v-1}$.
 The model minimizes the following objective, which is obtained by summing over all steps of teacher‐forced next-token prediction:

+Here, setting $m=1$ gives the discrete no-CoT baseline, where the model directly predicts the final answer.
+Another baseline we compare against is COCONUT, which replaces discrete tokens sequentially with the last hidden state of the LLM following a left-to-right curriculum learning strategy.
+In inference, the COCONUT model directly outputs the answer at the final step ($t=m$), following $m-1$ intermediate continuous thought tokens produced by the hidden state output.